clovisphere/Interviews/Random/regex/README.md

 # Modify Text

-Given a text, modify it in such a way that the first letter of every sentence is lowercased, the single space after every punction (,?:;!) is removed - and the first letter of the word that comes after the space lowercased.
+Given a text or .txt file, modify it in such a way that the first letter of every sentence is lowercased, the single space after every punction (,?:;!) is removed - and the first letter of the word that comes after the space lowercased.

 e.g